Bridging the gap between scientists and citizens: basic research can be accessible for all

 In this interview, Sharon Terry talks about her experience and shares her views on how scientific research responds to the needs of the community.

-Find out how life experience and shear determination turned Sharon Terry into an ambassador for rare diseases and an advocate for open science and collaboration.
+Find out how life experience and sheer determination turned Sharon Terry into an ambassador for rare diseases and an advocate for open science and collaboration.
 Access the freely available full article.